 - Nervous about them living alone?
 If they’re taking part in a group program, it’s very likely that there will be other kids in the exact same boat.
 Encourage your child to find social media groups associated with their gap year travel program so they can get in touch with the other kids they’ll be travelling with.
 This is a great way for them to make friends before they even arrive, and will assuage any fears you may have about them living alone.

-Explore the options of your child taking a UK phone travelling with them, or buying a cheap Pay As You Go (PAYG) phone once they’ve arrived.
-If they’re staying in one place, a PAYG phone may be the smartest and cheapest option.
-But if they really must take their own phone with them on their trip, make sure that they’re covered by their travel insurance or gadget insurance.
-They’ll also want to take the time to understand the potential costs involved with data roaming while they’re abroad.
+Explore the options of your child taking their personal phone travelling with them, or buying a cheap Pay As You Go (PAYG) phone once they’ve arrived.
+If they’re staying in one place, a PAYG phone may be the cheapest option, although they’ll also want to take the time to understand the potential costs involved with data roaming while they’re abroad.

 Gap year safety